Francsco99/osd-PANACEA/README.md

 ### Installing the adt-viewer plugin

-- Under the `Docker` tab in VS Code, verify that there are five containers running: opensearchproject/opensearch:latest and abbyhu/opensearch-dashboards-dev:latest.
-- Right-click `abbyhu/opensearch-dashboards-dev:latest`, and select Attach Visual Studio Code.
+- Under the `Docker` right-click `abbyhu/opensearch-dashboards-dev:latest`, and select Attach Visual Studio Code.
 	- This will ssh into the container and you will be able to view and edit the files using VS Code as the code editor.
-    	- If you do not wish to use VS Code as the code editor, the alternative way of ssh into the container is by using the command:
+    **__NOTE__** If you do not wish to use VS Code as the code editor, the alternative way of ssh into the container is by using the command:
 ```
 docker exec -it dev-env /bin/bash
 ```